priteshbhoi/Python-Tutorials/README.md

 # Python-Tutorials
 1. Introduction to Python
 2. Installing Python
-3. Enhance the readability and understandability
+3. Enhance the readability and understandability of your Python code with comments
+4. Python variable